-When a drink has only two ingredients, there’s not much to it, of course, but a couple tips:
+When a drink has only two ingredients, there's not much to it, of course, but here are a couple tips:

-- make sure your strawberries are ripe, but not overripe – seems obvious, but you want the best flavor;
+- Make sure your strawberries are ripe, but not overripe.
+This way you get the best flavor.

-- strain the strawberries after you puree them – any seeds that get through become kind of gritty in the bottom of your glass;
+- Strain the strawberries after you puree them to remove seeds.
+Any seeds that get through become kind of gritty in the bottom of your glass.

-- add the sparkling wine slowly – the puree seems to make it extra bubbly, I found;
+- Add the sparkling wine slowly.
+I found that the puree seems to make it extra bubbly.

-- stir gently – they won’t naturally mix, but the puree will hold in suspension after mixing.
-You just don’t want to mix out the bubbles.
+- Stir gently - the fruit puree and sparkling wine won't naturally mix, but rather the puree will hold in suspension after mixing.
+But take care, as you just don't want to mix out the bubbles.

-You’ll find this strawberry bellini a beautifully colored, as well as flavored, elegant drink that’s perfect for brunch or really anytime.
-Easy to make, and definitely easy to enjoy.
+You'll find this strawberry bellini is a beautifully colored, as well as flavored, drink that's perfect for brunch, or any time.
+I can see why they put the Rossini's name to it.
+Easy to make, elegant, and definitely easy to enjoy.